terrycojones/daudin/README.md

 12.566370614359172
 ```

+<a id="pipelines"></a>
 ## Pipelines

 Shell pipelines are super cool.
 As you've seen above `daudin`, has
 pipelines that look just like the shell.
-But with a few added extras.
+But there are a few added extras.

 Firstly, you can mix Python and the shell in a `daudin` pipeline: